 While waiting to meet Bella, Mason’s brother and dad left to go get some food.
 Unable to speak all Mason could do was cry as he was unhappy being left alone with his caregiver.
 That’s when Bella arrived and his tears stopped.
 The caregiver put Bella in Mason’s lap and lifted up his hand to feel her soft, fluffy coat.
 Mason finally smiled… the one sense he DOES have is touch!

 Service dogs receive training to assist humans with specials needs or disabilities.
-Sometimes organizations breed and train their own dogs, other times individuals obtain and train their own dogs to suit their own personal...read more
+Sometimes organizations breed and train their own dogs, other times individuals obtain and train their own dogs to suit their own personal needs.read more